 Did you know…

 Any change to a vehicle from the manufacturers original specification is deemed a modification: it could be something as simple as putting a ‘go faster stripe’ down the side.
-Some modifications will affect your premium and some won’t, but our advice is that you should always inform your insurer.
+Some modifications will affect your premium and some won’t, but you should always inform your insurer, as it may not always be premium related and could in fact invalidate your policy.

 Your premium is based on risk, and insurers will look at various factors when calculating your premium.
-Modifying your car can alter this risk in one of two ways;
+Modifying your car can give an indication to your insurer as to the type of driver you are, which can sometimes increase your risk.
+All insurers rate differently but two ways in which modifications can alter this risk are;

 - Risk of accident – this could be engine changes, spoilers, or body kits, etc.